farcasterxyz/hub-monorepo/packages/hub-nodejs/docs/signers/ViemLocalEip712Signer.md

-# EthersV5Eip712Signer
+# ViemLocalEip712Signer

-An Eip712Signer that is initialized with an [Ethers v5](https://github.com/ethers-io/ethers.js/tree/v5) Ethereum wallet and can be used with [Builders](../builders/builders.md) to sign Farcaster Messages.
+An Eip712Signer that is initialized with an [Viem](https://viem.sh/docs) LocalACcount and can be used with [Builders](../builders/builders.md) to sign Farcaster Messages.

 ## Properties